 Short version: your contacts, notes, and recordings belong to you.
-We don't sell them, we don't share them, and you can delete everything at any time.
+We don't sell them or use them for advertising, and you can delete everything at any time.
+We do use named service providers (listed in Section 4) to power features like Sarthi — only when you invoke them.

 We only collect what's needed to make the app work for you: